Mature Masculine

 Active Shadow: The Seducer

 In the Seducer shadow, the energy of the Infinite Player becomes restless, uncommitted, and addicted to novelty.
-We can attract and delight, but we can't stay.
+He can attract and delight, but he cannot stay.

-We lose interest once we've "won" someone.
-We're always looking for the next thing, believing lasting happiness is just around the corner.
+He loses interest once he has "won" someone.
+He is always looking for the next thing, believing lasting happiness is around the corner.

-This looks exciting on the outside, but inside there's emptiness and restlessness.
+This looks exciting on the outside, but inside there is emptiness and restlessness.

 Passive Shadow: The Rigid Romeo

 In the Rigid Romeo shadow, the Infinite Player's energy collapses into possessive, joyless commitment.
-We stay, but our devotion has become obligation.
+He stays, but his devotion has become obligation.

-Our commitment feels like a cage.
-We've lost the joy and the juice that made the relationship alive in the first place.
+His commitment feels like a cage.
+He has lost the joy and the juice that made the relationship alive in the first place.

 Near Enemies: False Versions